RENCI-NRIG/IRIS/README.md

 - `IRIS/saltstack` contains configuration management scripts for our infrastructure (apache, http-proxy, HTCondor, etc. setup)

+- `IRIS/orchestra` contains the scripts to run on control node to orchestrate the experiment.

 - `IRIS/analysis` contains the scripts for data analysis